 For the first 25 years of the Super Bowl, the lion's share of performances are that of Choral and Jazz music, including several famous trumpeters (Al Hirt, Tommy Loy, Wynton Marsalis, and Herb Alpert).
 Pop performers, all categorized then as Classic Pop (including Neil Diamond and Billy Joel), made an appearance, but hardly dominated.

-Super Bowl 25, however, was a turning point in the singing of the National Anthem, stylistically, in terms of its role in one of the U.S.'s largest television events, and in terms of time signature (sorry -- I love Whitney, but I can't resist that one).
+Super Bowl 25, however, was a turning point in the singing of the National Anthem, from a vocal & stylistic standpoint, in terms of its role in one of the U.S.'s largest television events, and in terms of time signature (sorry -- I love Whitney, but I can't resist that one).

-Whitney Houston was exceedingly popular in 1991, prior even to her recording of Dolly Parton's "I Will Always Love You" (which would become the biggest popular music single of all-time), and her performance of the Star-Spangled Banner at the Super Bowl that year received copious radio airplay and became a Top 20 single.
+Whitney Houston was exceedingly popular in 1991, prior even to her recording of Dolly Parton's "I Will Always Love You" (which would become arguably the biggest popular music single of all-time).
+Her Super Bowl appearance only cemented her status as a legend.
+Her performance of the Star-Spangled Banner at the Super Bowl that year received copious radio airplay and became a Top 20 single.
 Based on my observation, Houston's performance, though pre-recorded, became the standard for Super Bowl National Anthem performers in the next 25 years.
-Genre representation moved away from Choral music and abandoned Jazz trumpeters completely, whereas representation by R&B singers, Pop (both Modern and nostalgic Classic), and notably, Country music increased in the second 25 years of the Super Bowl.
+Genre representation moved away from Choral music and abandoned Jazz trumpeters completely, whereas representation by R&B singers, Pop (both up-to-date Modern and nostalgic Classic), and notably, Country music increased in the second 25 years of the Super Bowl.

 After Houston's game-changing rendition, which also coincided with the start of the first Iraq War, R&B singers took over the performance of the SSB, including Vanessa Williams, Mariah Carey (in 2002, shortly after 9/11), Jennifer Hudson, Alicia Keys, and one of my all-time favorite voices, Luther Vandross.
 Taking cultural landscape into account, after its premiere in 2002, four singers who had appeared on American Idol sang the National Anthem at the Super Bowl: Hudson, Jordin Sparks, Carrie Underwood, and Kelly Clarkson.
 (Although they represent three different genres, Idol singers represent 16% of the second 25 years' worth of performances.)
-Renee Fleming was the first opera singer to perform the National Anthem at the Super Bowl, which was a signal of appreciation for distinctly American fine arts for many, and it remains to be seen if she will be the only lyric soprano in the Super Bowl's history to sing the National Anthem.
-Two years later, she was followed by Lady Gaga, who though the demonstrates vocal prowess, is one of our culture's most auspicious representatives of American excess and celebrity culture.
+Renee Fleming was the first opera singer to perform the National Anthem at the Super Bowl, which to many of us involved in the fine & performing arts in the U.S. was a signal of appreciation for American arts, despite continual lack of government monetary support.
+It remains to be seen if she will be the only lyric soprano in the Super Bowl's history to sing the National Anthem.
+The year after Fleming, there was Idina Menzel, whose illustrious Broadway career was somewhat overshadowed when her recording of "Let It Go" won an Oscar and drove parents around to madness the world in 2014.
+In 2016, Lady Gaga was selected for the 50th Super Bowl.
+Although Gaga certainly demonstrates vocal prowess, much like the Super Bowl itself, she has been perceived as one of our culture's most auspicious representatives of American excess and celebrity culture.

 Genres of the Future